 - Paying the requisite Non-Refundable Visa Application Fee prior to the Visa Interview.

-- Gather the requisite documents which include:
+- Gather the required documents which include:

 - Valid USA Passport which should remain valid for at least six months beyond the period of stay within the USA